proxytranslation/user-docs/dashboard2/settings/sharingsettings.md

 **Manage segments**: make the user a Customer, with the ability to manage (approve or exclude) pending source segments.
 The user will also require a workflow role and an assigned target language to access the Workbench to manage segments. **WARNING!
 This right restricts the user to this role, other features will be disabled!**

-**NOTE** __Features__ are predominantly important from a project management viewpoint. __Workflow roles__, on the other hand, are used to manage user interaction __on the Workbench__, based on expertise (whether a user is a translator, proofreader or client will decide what sets of segments are available to them for editing - see the documentation of the Workbench for details).
+**NOTE** __Features__ are predominantly important from a project management viewpoint. __Workflow roles__, on the other hand, are used to manage user interaction __on the Workbench__, based on expertise (whether a user is a translator, proofreader or client will decide what sets of segments are available to them for editing - see the [documentation of the Workbench](/workbench/workbench_index.html) for details).

 After a user redeems their invitation using the link they receive in an e-mail, their address and username will appear under the owner.
-Their features and workflow roles can be edited in the list.
+Their features,and workflow roles and whether they should receive e-mail notifications can be edited by clicking on their line in the table.

 You can invite as many participants to the translation project as you'd like.
-You can also enable e-mail notifications for any of them by checking the notification icon in the last column.

 ## Project Roles

-Based on the project features that are available for a user, the following project ropes are available:
+Based on the project features that are available for a user, the following project roles are available:

 * **Owner**: Every project has an owner with unlimited powers over the project: the owner may add or remove anyone on the project, edit any entry in any language, including adding new languages, any change any setting, including the advanced ones.
 There can only be one owner on a project, but owners may renounce ownership, designating another user and setting their own privileges.